JWH709/Buffoon-Builder/Notes/NOTES.md

 - Rete.js seems extremely complicated, and to make matters worse it's written in TS, I'm gonna do some additional exploration into it later, but as of right now, I think I want to see how far I can get with just react.dnd.
 As for react DnD, I need to make three containers in my building area: one for context, one for conditions, and one for returns (or rewards, I need to think of a more intuitive name for that section).
 Each section should essentially be a drop space that creates a new LogicBlock item when a logic block is dropped into it.
 Once a block is in, another block can be added, and they are then stacked (either vertically or horizontally idk yet) and can be rearranged.
+- The first step is to overhaul the ItemTypes to make each logic block unique.
+This will prevent context blocks from ending up in the return or conditions sections and viceversa